zahariev-webbersof/Petstagram/README.md

 - CSS

-Petstagram is example Django project, part of Web module in SoftUni University.
+Petstagram is example Django project, part of Web module in SoftUni University

 Link to the course - https://softuni.bg/trainings/3356/python-web-framework-july-2021